AshaRamanjanaiah/JokeTellingApp/README.md

 ### Step 1: Create a Java library

-Create a Java library that provides jokes.
+Created a Java library that provides jokes.
 Create a new Gradle Java project either using the Android Studio wizard, or by hand.
-Then introduce a project dependency between your app and the new Java Library.
-If you need review, check out demo 4.01 from the course code.
+Then introduced a project dependency between my app and the new Java Library.

 Make the button display a toast showing a joke retrieved from your Java joke telling library.

 ### Step 2: Create an Android Library

-Create an Android Library containing an Activity that will display a joke passed to it as an intent extra.
-Wire up project dependencies so that the button can now pass the joke from the Java Library to the Android Library.
+Created an Android Library containing an Activity that will display a joke passed to it as an intent extra.
+Wired up project dependencies so that the button can now pass the joke from the Java Library to the Android Library.

 ### Step 3: Setup GCE

 This next task will be pretty tricky.
-Instead of pulling jokes directly from our Java library, we'll set up a Google Cloud Endpoints development server, and pull our jokes from there.
+Instead of pulling jokes directly from our Java library, I have set up a Google Cloud Endpoints development server, and pull our jokes from there.

-Before going ahead you will need to be able to run a local instance of the GCE server.
-In order to do that you will have to install the Cloud SDK:
+Before going ahead I had to be able to run a local instance of the GCE server.
+In order to do that I had to install the Cloud SDK:

 https://cloud.google.com/sdk/docs/

-Once installed, you will need to follow the instructions in the Setup Cloud SDK section at:
+Once installed, I have followed the instructions in the Setup Cloud SDK section at:

 https://cloud.google.com/endpoints/docs/frameworks/java/migrating-android

-Note: You do not need to follow the rest of steps in the migration guide, only the Setup Cloud SDK.
+Note: I did not follow the rest of steps in the migration guide, only the Setup Cloud SDK.

-Start or stop your local server by using the gradle tasks as shown in the following
+Started or stopped my local server by using the gradle tasks as shown in the following
 screenshot:

 <img src="/FinalProject/GCE-server-gradle-tasks.png" height="500">